JACOBSMILE/tmodloader1.4/README.md

 _Credit to [ldericher](https://github.com/ldericher/tmodloader-docker) for this method of command injection to tModLoader's console._

 # Notes
 I do not own tModLoader or Terraria.
-This Docker Image was created for players to easily host a game server with Docker, and is not intended to infringe on any Copywrite, Trademark or Intellectual Property.
+This Docker Image was created for players to easily host a game server with Docker, and is not intended to infringe on any Copyright, Trademark or Intellectual Property.

 Feel free to fork this repository and improve upon it if you wish.
 I plan to keep it as up-to-date as I can.
 Updating the tModLoader version should be as easy as changing the TMOD_VERSION argument in the Dockerfile.